Key Takeaways

 Key Principles of De Stijl

-De Stijl was characterized by several core principles:
+De Stijl was characterized by several core principles that would influence modern design for decades:

 - Abstraction: Rejecting naturalistic representation in favor of pure abstraction.